jasminemalik/FinalProject/README.md

     my_analyzer.combo()

 - Attributes:
- combo_df - the dataframe that stores the different combinations of aces rolled
+ combo_df - the dataframe that stores the different combinations of faces rolled

  - combo.__doc__
       Computes the distinct combinations of faces rolled, along with their counts and puts in a dataframe.

  - Returns: NA

+#### jackpot() method:

+- Parameters: NA

+    my_analyzer.jackpot()

+- Attributes:
+ final_jp_df - the dataframe that stores the rolls that have jackpots

+ - jackpot.__doc__
+      Method to compute how many times the game resulted in all faces being identical.
+      Returns an integer for the number times to the user.
+      Stores the results as a dataframe of jackpot results in a public attribute.

+ - Returns:
+  count: integar of the amount of times a jackpot was rolled in a game